SatoriCyber/terraform-provider-satori/docs/resources/datastore.md

 <a id="nestedblock--satori_auth_settings--credentials"></a>
 ### Nested Schema for `satori_auth_settings.credentials`

-Required:
+Optional:

+- `aws_service_role_arn` (String) AWS IAM service role ARN.
+Required if credentials type is IAM_ROLE_CREDENTIALS
 - `password` (String, Sensitive) Password of root user.
 This property is sensitive, and API does not return it in output.
-In order to bypass terraform update, use lifecycle.ignore_changes, see example.
+In order to bypass terraform update, use lifecycle.ignore_changes, see example.Required if credentials type is USERNAME_PASSWORD
+- `type` (String) Credentials type.
+Supported values are: USERNAME_PASSWORD, IAM_ROLE_CREDENTIALSIf not specified the USERNAME_PASSWORD type will be assumed
-- `username` (String) Username of root user
+- `username` (String) Username of root user.
+Required if credentials type is USERNAME_PASSWORD

 ## Example Usage